Lincy-Zoho/TemplateRepositoryNew/README.md

 8. Commit the changes to the branch you are using.
 Once the workflow is committed, GitHub Actions will automatically trigger the workflow run.

 Template repository: [https://github.com/Lincy-Zoho/TemplateRepositoryNew](https://github.com/Lincy-Zoho/TemplateRepositoryNew)

+## 6. Now branch protection

+Order matters here.
+GitHub cannot require a status check that has never been reported, so the workflow must run once before the branch rule can reference it.

+1. Open or update a pull request so the workflow fires.
+2. Check the **Actions** tab for the run result and confirm the message arrived in the expected Cliq channel.
+3. Only after that, go to **Settings → Rules** (or **Branches → branch protection rule**).
+4. Enable **Require status checks to pass**.
+5. Add the check name exactly as set in `ai-review-check-name` — default is `AI Review Gate`.

+Notes:

+- Name matching is literal.
+Any mismatch leaves pull requests stuck on **Waiting for status to be reported**.
+After renaming the check, push a commit or re-run checks once so the new context is registered.
+- Protecting all branches does not by itself make AI review block anything.
+The check only blocks merges where it is listed as a required status check.
+- Recommended approach: protect only the release branches (`main`, `master`, or `release`) and keep AI review as PR-level validation elsewhere.
+- In practice, add the pre-live branches that should gate deployments before code moves forward, such as `main`, `master`, and `release`, to the branch protection rule so the workflow runs and enforces the check before merge.